How To Choose An Area Rug For Your Living Room

 Or, choose a rug of many colors and keep your options open!
 A patchwork rug gives you all sorts of gorgeously vivid colors that can inspire the design choices for the rest of your room.

-What size of area rug should I choose for my living room?
+What size of area rug will suit my living room?

 We’ve looked at this is detail in our blog post about rug sizes.
 However, we’ll summarize the main points here, as there are some stylistic rules that apply whatever size space you’re looking at.